 What is a debt relief order (DRO)?

-If your DRO application is successful, your debts will be written off after a year, providing you keep to the terms and conditions of the order.
+If your DRO application is successful, your lenders will write off your remaining debt after a year.
+But you must keep to the terms and conditions of the order.

 Find out more about debt relief orders.

 Not sure how to deal with your debts?
-We’re here to help.
-Use our online debt advice tool to find out what to do next, or call our advice teams for confidential, free debt advice.
+We are here to help.
+Use our online debt advice tool to find out what to do next, or contact us for confidential, free debt advice.